bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 - <span id="6456">`History` allows you to update the URL programmatically.</span>
 - <span id="bac6">Contains two useful methods:</span>
 - <span id="9b00">`push` : Adds a new URL to the end of the history stack.</span>
-- <span id="d539">`replace` : Replaces the current URL on the history stack, so the back button won’t take you to it.</span>
+- <span id="d539">`replace` : Replaces the current URL on the history stack, so the back button won't take you to it.</span>
 - <span id="4154">
   </span>